guilhermecugler/InstagramCloseFriendsManagerPython/README.md

 # Instagram Close Friends Manager 🎉
 ![Views](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https://github.com/guilhermecugler/InstagramCloseFriendsManagerPython&title=Views)

+## ❌ In the last few days, Instagram has started applying stricter blocks on all APIs, including the mobile one.
+Currently, the software is non-functional.

 ## Description 📖

 The **Instagram Close Friends Manager** is a tool that allows you to manage your close friends list on Instagram automatically.
 With this tool, you can add or remove users from your close friends list efficiently and quickly.